-- Wetlands Conservation District areas, excluding bodies of water, may be used to satisfy 25 percent of the minimum lot area requirements provided that the lot is sufficient in size and configuration to adequately accommodate all required utilities, such as sewage disposal and water supply, and does not include areas of steep slopes over 25% - Construction or enlargement of septic tank or leach field shall follow New Hampshire state regulations regarding setbacks from wetland areas (75'), except in those locations where the soil type is coarse textured with rapid to very rapid permeability, as referenced in the Soil Survey for Hillsborough County, where a 125' setback shall be required from the edge of any wetland that shall be protected by the Wetland Conservation District. - Construction involving the erection of any structure and alteration of the ground surface configuration, which requires a building permit, shall not occur within any portion of the Wetland Conservation District, without required approvals.
-The applicant must provide written documentation in compliance with Section 1102.15 to the Building Inspector, prior to the issuance of a building permit, verifying that the proposed construction is in compliance with the buffer zone requirements of this Ordinance. - There shall be no net increase in peak flow or overall volume of stormwater runoff in the Wetland Conservation District as a result of any development, in accordance with "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New Hampshire", DES,

-RCCD, 1992, and Chapter ENV-Ws 415 of the "NH Code of Administrative Rules.
+- 1105.01 Construction or enlargement of septic tank or leach field shall follow New Hampshire state regulations regarding setbacks from wetland areas (75'), except in those locations where the soil type is coarse textured with rapid to very rapid permeability, as referenced in the Soil Survey for Hillsborough County, where a 125' setback shall be required from the edge of any wetland that shall be protected by the Wetland Conservation District. - 1105.02 Construction involving the erection of any structure and alteration of the ground surface configuration, which requires a building permit, shall not occur within any portion of the Wetland Conservation District, without required approvals.
+The applicant must provide written documentation in compliance with Section 1102.15 to the Building Inspector, prior to the issuance of a building permit, verifying that the proposed construction is in compliance with the buffer zone requirements of this Ordinance. - 1105.03 There shall be no net increase in peak flow or overall volume of stormwater runoff in the Wetland Conservation District as a result of any development, in accordance with "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New Hampshire", DES, RCCD, 1992, and Chapter ENV-Ws 415 of the "NH Code of Administrative Rules.
 Calculations shall be based on 2 and 10 year storm events.

-1105.05 If any section, provision, portion, clause or phrase of this Ordinance shall be held to be invalid or unconstitutional by any court or competent authority, such holding shall not affect, impair, or invalidate any other section, provision, portion, clause or phrase of this Ordinance.
+1105.04 If any section, provision, portion, clause or phrase of this Ordinance shall be held to be invalid or unconstitutional by any court or competent authority, such holding shall not affect, impair, or invalidate any other section, provision, portion, clause or phrase of this Ordinance.